AdobeDocs/campaign-standard.es-ES/help/administration/using/local-tracking.md

             let deliveryId = userInfo["deliveryId"] as?
 String
             let broadlogId = userInfo["broadlogId"] as?
 String
             if (deliveryId != nil && broadlogId != nil) {

-                // If you're using  ACPCore v2.3.0 or later, use the line below.
+                //If you are using ACPCore v2.3.0 or later, use the next line.

                 ACPCore.collectMessageInfo(["deliveryId": deliveryId!, "broadlogId": broadlogId!, "action":"2"])

-                // Else comment out the above line and uncomment the line below
+                //Else comment out the above line and uncomment the line below

                 // ACPCore.trackAction("tracking", data: ["deliveryId": deliveryId!, "broadlogId": broadlogId!, "action":"2"])
             }
         default:

             ////MORE CODE
         }
         completionHandler()
+    }
 }
 ```

 ## Implementación del seguimiento abierto {#implement-open-tracking}